cmichi/circular-selection/README.md

 This repository contains a circular list selection interface for Android Wear.
 The interface is optimized for round smartwatches.
-The app supports multiple, different interaction techniques for the list selection.
+The app supports multiple, different interaction techniques for the list selection with the basic interaction being that the ring on the bezel of the smartwatch can be used to select a sublist of a larger list.

 I developed these conceptual ideas and the app in a small project which I did as part of my Master studies in the Media Informatics program at the University Ulm.